-the report's content and purpose.
-Section Content Title page Title - indicates the purpose of the report Details of the person(s) for whom the report was prepared Details of the person(s) who prepared the report (student name and ID) Due date Table of contents Shows the headings and subheadings of sections of the report Created automatically in Word if headings are in the correct heading styles Executive summary/ abstract Outlines: purpose, (research method), findings, main conclusions and recommendations Written last: provides a summary of the whole report: reader can easily identify what, how, why Introduction Outlines purpose, context, background and rationale Defines key terms and sets limits of the research Identifies the existing situation and refers to relevant literature Methodology Explains how the research was conducted, and outlines how the data was (optional) collected and analysed Results/ findings (may be combined with discussion) Presents the findings of the research in paragraphs Facts only - no interpretation Can include graphic forms (e.g. tables and graphs) with labels/captions Contains headings and sub-headings Discussion/ analysis Presents an interpretation, analysis and evaluation of the results of the research under suitable headings Analyses findings related to the purpose: draws together different aspects of the findings, and relates them to other studies, referring to literature Conclusion/s Brief statement of what was found and its significance: an analysis and (may be combined with recommendations) evaluation of the report's main facts (No new information) Reccomendations Suggests suitable changes/ possible solutions to the problems in separate points Appendix Attachments of additional supporting information (e.g. raw data, surveys, questionnaires, detailed statistics, a glossary, etc.) References Full bibliographic details of all references used in the report in a list Use the referencing style required for your course.
+Section Content Title page Title - indicates the purpose of the report Details of the person(s) for whom the report was prepared Details of the person(s) who prepared the report (student name and ID) Due date Table of contents Shows the headings and subheadings of sections of the report Created automatically in word-processing programs if headings are in the correct 'heading' styles Executive summary/ abstract Outlines: purpose, (research method), findings, main conclusions and recommendations Written last: provides a summary of the whole report: reader can easily identify what, how, why Introduction Outlines purpose, context, background and rationale Defines key terms and sets limits of the research Identifies the existing situation and refers to relevant literature Methodology Explains how the research was conducted and/or outlines exactly how the data was collected and analysed (where required) Presents the findings of the research in paragraphs Results/ findings Facts only - no interpretation (may be combined with discussion) Often includes graphic forms (e.g. tables, illustrations and graphs) with labels/captions Contains headings and subheadings Discussion/ analysis Presents an interpretation, analysis and evaluation of the results of the research under suitable headings Analyses findings related to the purpose: draws together different aspects of th findings, and relates them to other studies, referring to literature Conclusion/s Brief statement of what was found and its significance: an analysis and (may be combined with recommendations) evaluation of the report's main facts No new information Reccomendations Suggests suitable changes/ possible solutions to the problems in separate points References A list of full bibliographic details of all references used in the report Use the referencing style required by the course/discipline, e.g. APA, IEEE, author-date ('Harvard'), Chicago documentary-note, etc. Appendix/ appendices Attachment/s of additional supporting information (e.g. raw data, surveys, questionnaires, detailed statistics, glossary, etc.)